Mellanox/arc_ltp/README.md

 * syscalls/epoll01 - epoll is disabled in ARC Linux by default but can be switched on.
 * syscalls/ioctl03 - requires /dev/net/tun device.
+* several shell scripts in Open POSIX test suite start with empty line.
+These need to be removed so bash bang will be on the first line.